zderApfel/RoU/README.md

 You play as a disillusioned anarchist who recently lost their closest friend to a murder by one of these emboldened police officers.
 Through events I don't want to spoil, you decide to start a militia of their own and bring the power back to the people.

-# Raids [CONFIDENTIAL]

-## Tutorial Raid

-* Protag Lock
-* An optional (and skippable) mission that you can do at the beginning.
-This raid entails escaping jail after being arrested during a protest

-## Retribution

-* *"Get your revenge.
-Take down the Chief of Police and anybody who tries to stop you"*

-## The Showdown

-* Protag Lock
-* *"This is it.
-All your work is now finally going to pay off.
-Take that waste down"*
-* You will be raiding the Presidental Palace and taking down Royland DerSantos
-* This raid has high-tier enemies that can easily cut down the ill-prepared

 # Difficulty [CONFIDENTIAL]

 ## Casual